PhpUnitsOfMeasure/php-units-of-measure/README.md

 ```

 ### CodeSniffer
 Codesniffer verifies that coding standards are being met.
-Once the project is build with development dependencies, you can run the checks with:
+Once the project is built with development dependencies, you can run the checks with:

 ``` bash
 vendor/bin/phpcs --encoding=utf-8 --extensions=php --standard=./tests/phpcs.xml -nsp ./